Roger Williams, "Pianist to the Presidents," dies

 He would go on to earn 18 gold and platinum records and albums throughout his six-decade career, making him the top charting pianist in the history of Billboard magazine.

-Born Louis Weertz on October 1, 1924, in Omaha, Nebraska, Williams learned to play piano at age 3 in his father's church.
+Born Louis Weertz on October 1, 1924 in Omaha, Nebraska, Williams learned to play piano at age three in his father's church.

-Before turning 18 Williams was given his own radio show in Des Moines, Iowa.
-While there he met and formed a relationship with the station's sports announcer, future President Ronald Reagan.

-Former first lady Nancy Reagan said in a statement on Saturday that Williams and her late husband had remained friends for decades.
-Williams performed for a concert marking what would have been Ronald Reagan's 100th birthday at the Reagan Library this year.

-"Roger was a great pianist, a great American, and a great friend.
-I am saddened by his death, and my sympathy and prayers go out to his family," Reagan said.

-In 1942, at age 18, Williams enlisted and served in the Navy throughout World War Two.
-After the war he graduated with a masters degree in music from Drake University in Des Moines.
+In 1942, at the age of 18, Williams enlisted and served in the Navy throughout World War Two.
+After the war he graduated with a Masters degree in music from Drake University.

 Williams moved to New York City to pursue a career as a pianist.
 He was signed to his first recording label after being spotted by a record producer while playing at the ritzy Forest Hill Inn.